Skip to main content

 Waterproofing Systems and Durability

 Water is the enemy of every parking garage, and it attacks from every direction.
 Rain hits the top deck.
 Snowmelt carries chloride-laden de-icing salts into every crack.
 Groundwater pushes against below-grade walls.
 Condensation forms on cold concrete surfaces.
-If you do not have a comprehensive waterproofing strategy, you are building a structure with a 15-year life instead of a 50-year life.
+If you do not have a complete waterproofing strategy, you are building a structure with a 15-year life instead of a 50-year life.

 The top deck gets the worst exposure, and it needs the most protection.
 The standard approach is a traffic-bearing membrane system applied directly over the structural concrete.
 There are two main chemistries: